Zmmyslony/vector_slicer/README.md

   configurations.
 * <b>disagreement_function.cfg</b> - defines the disagreement function used in the optimisation.
 * <b>filling.cfg</b> - controls the filling algorithm.

-  The locations of each of the configuration files can be modified in the **vector_slicer_config** file.
+The locations of each of the configuration files together with the directories used for importing and exporting can be modified in the **vector_slicer_config.h.in** file.

 ## Output